timothee-chauvin/eyeballvul/README.md

 By choosing an all-lowercase name for this project, I hope to reduce the friction of adoption from leading AI labs.

 ## How it works
 To get into the details, Google's [osv.dev](https://osv.dev/) vulnerability database for open-source projects is used as input.
-Vulnerabilities are grouped by repository, and their affected versions are extracted.
-Finding the smallest set of commits that cover all the affected versions is an instance of the [hitting set problem](https://en.wikipedia.org/wiki/Set_cover_problem#Hitting_set_formulation).
+Vulnerabilities are grouped by repository, and their affected versions (revisions) are extracted.
+Finding the smallest set of revisions that covers at least one affected version per vulnerability is an instance of the [hitting set problem](https://en.wikipedia.org/wiki/Set_cover_problem#Hitting_set_formulation).
 This is an NP-complete problem, but in practice Google's [CP-SAT](https://or-tools.github.io/docs/pdoc/ortools/sat/python/cp_model.html) solver handles it well in all the repos tested so far.
-First, the number of commits necessary to cover all the affected versions is minimized, then the sum of their dates is maximized (to get more recent commits, all other things equal).
-Repository total sizes and language breakdowns are computed at each commit using Github's [linguist](https://github.com/github-linguist/linguist), enabling filtering by repository size or language in downstream evaluations.
+First, the number of revisions necessary to hit each vulnerability is minimized, then the sum of their dates is maximized (to get more recent revisions, all other things equal).
+Repository total sizes and language breakdowns are computed at each revision using Github's [linguist](https://github.com/github-linguist/linguist), enabling filtering by repository size or language in downstream evaluations.

 ## Full example
 Let's see how this benchmark can be used in practice.
 Let's use `https://github.com/parisneo/lollms-webui` as an example repository (cherry-picked to have a reasonable size, and to have 6 easy vulnerabilities published later than March 29, 2024).